GEIGEIGEIST/KLOR/docs/buildguide_acrylic_ble.md

 ![reset switch](/docs/images/buildguide/reset_switch.jpg)

 ***

-## TRRS JACKS
+## TRRS JACKS (optional)

+> **Warning**
+> You don't need the TRRS jacks for running the KLOR with ZMK.
+Actually you can damage your board when connecting it through TRRS, while also connected to a battery.

-Install the TRRS jack on the top side of the PCB.
+Install the TRRS jack on the bottom side of the PCB.
 The place where you should insert it is marked with a white line.
 You may want to use some masking tape to hold it in place, since you need to solder it on the bottom.

 ![TRRS jack taped](/docs/images/buildguide/TRRS_tape.jpg)